The Appraisal Institute Standards of Professional Practice are composed of:

 Standards 1 and 2 establish requirements for the development and reporting of a real property appraisal.

-Standard 3 establishes requirements for development and reporting of an appraisal review assignment involving a real property or personal property appraisal.
+Standards 3 and 4 establish requirements for the development and reporting of an appraisal review.

-Standard 6 establishes requirements for the development and reporting of mass appraisals.
+Standards 5 and 6 establish requirements for the development and reporting of mass appraisals.

 Standards 7 and 8 establish requirements for the development and reporting of personal property appraisals.